burghoff/Scientific-Inkscape/README.md

-# Scientific Inkscape: Extensions for figure editing and resizing
+# Scientific Inkscape: Extensions for figure editing and exporting
-The Scientific Inkscape extensions help you edit beautiful scientific figures and export them in fully vector formats.
+Scientific Inkscape helps you craft beautiful scientific figures that can be inserted as a flawless vector file inside any document (including LaTeX, Word, and Powerpoint).
 <p align="center"><img src="https://github.com/burghoff/Scientific-Inkscape/blob/dev/examples/Resize_Optica.gif" alt="drawing" width="70%"></img></p>

 The core extensions are:
 1. **Scale Plots**: Changes the size or aspect ratio of a plot without modifying its text and ticks, making it easy to assemble multi-panel figures.
 Also works on non-plots.
-2. **Homogenizer**: Sets uniform fonts, font sizes, and stroke widths in a selection.
+2. **Autoexporter**: Automatically refreshes exports of SVGs in a folder, while producing plain SVG exports immune to the rendering bugs of Office and Acrobat.
 3. **Flattener**: Eliminates the structure of imported figures, making them easier to edit.
 For most imports, this should be the first thing you run.
-4. **Autoexporter**: Automatically refreshes exports of SVGs in a folder, while producing exports immune to the rendering bugs of Office and Acrobat.
+4. **Homogenizer**: Sets uniform fonts, font sizes, and stroke widths in a selection.
 5. **Gallery Viewer**: Quickly view and edit all SVGs in a file or folder.

 It also includes the following utilities: